devOpifex/litter/README.md

 </div>

-:warning: this is an experimental work in progress.
+:warning: this is an experiment out here for feedback

 ## Installation